23 Money Saving Challenges You Can Start Today

 Here’s how it works:

-1. Get a jar or jars.
+1. Get a jar, or jars.

 2. Set your savings challenge goal for a certain amount of time.
-So maybe 3 months or 1 year.
+So maybe 3 months, or 1 year.

 Pro Tip 2: Challenge yourself to fill a certain amount of jars within a specific timeframe.
-That way, you’re more driven to save up a whole lot more money and get it done.

 8. $1,000 in 3 Months Savings Challenge